 C Spire received final FEMA approval in 2014 to begin broadcasting the text-like, 90-character messages designed to warn consumers about severe weather threats, missing persons or Presidential alerts during national emergencies.
 Customers can opt out of weather and missing person alerts by adjusting their device notification settings, but Presidential alerts are mandatory.

-C Spire CTO Carla Lewis says the alerts play an important role in keeping central Mississippi residents updated about flooding threats.
+C Spire CTO Carla Lewis says the alerts play an important role in keeping Mississippi residents updated about flooding threats.
 Without the alerts, C Spire and emergency response officials say injuries and deaths could result and damage totals could be much higher.

 “Alerts received at the right time can help keep you safe during an emergency like a flood,” Lewis said.
 “With WEA, warnings are sent to your phone when you’re in harm’s way without the need to download an app or subscribe to a service.
 We know that these messages delivered over our network help save lives.”

-The company currently offers 90 WEA-capable devices, including smartwatches and other connected devices, which are identified with a special logo both in stores and online.
+The company currently offers more than 90 WEA-capable devices, including smartwatches and other connected devices, which are identified with a special logo both in stores and online.
 All smartphones manufactured and introduced after 2012 are WEA-capable.

 Lewis said the WEA messages feature a special tone and vibration that is repeated twice so users can easily identify these types of emergency alerts.
 In many smartphone models, there is an audible warning.